 - a large mixing bowl

-How to Make Homemade Bath Bombs:
+How to Make DIY Bath Bombs

-1) Combine Dry Ingredients – In a large bowl combine your baking soda, epsom salt, citric acid, and corn starch.
+Step 1: Combine Dry Ingredients – In a large bowl combine your baking soda, epsom salt, citric acid, and corn starch.
 Be sure to whisk it up pretty well.

-2) Add your dried roses – the roses I purchased were small buds so I was able to roll them between my fingers for the petals to easily fall off or you could buy petals and crush them up into your dry ingredients.
+Step 2: Add your dried roses – the roses I purchased were small buds so I was able to roll them between my fingers for the petals to easily fall off or you could buy petals and crush them up into your dry ingredients.
 Be sure to mix them up well into your dried ingredients so they get distributed all the way through.

-3) Mix together your wet ingredients – In a separate bowl mix together your almond oil, water, rose oil, and eucalyptus oil.
+Step 3: Mix together your wet ingredients – In a separate bowl mix together your almond oil, water, rose oil, and eucalyptus oil.

-4) Combine all ingredients – Combine together your dry and wet ingredients in the large mixing bowl.
+Step 4: Combine all ingredients – Combine together your dry and wet ingredients in the large mixing bowl.
 You will see it start to fizz and bubble…that is normal, but try to go slow with this step! 😉

-5) Whisk well all ingredients – Whisk all of the ingredients together well.
+Step 5: Whisk well all ingredients – Whisk all of the ingredients together well.
 Make sure that you are feeling of your mixture along the way.
 I ended up dropping the whisk and using my hands to get it all mashed up.
 It should feel like damp sand.
 If it feels too dry add a tsp of water and mix together.
 Keep doing that until it feels damp.
 Don’t over do it though!
 Pick some up and mash it together and if it holds shape, you’re ready to go.

-6) Fill your molds – Now it’s time to fill those molds!
+Step 6: Fill your molds – Now it’s time to fill those molds!
 This batch makes about 4 large and a couple of small bath bombs.
 Fill one side of the mold making sure to pack it in pretty well but overfill it a little bit.
 Then fill the other half of the mold the same way and mash them together.

-7) Let them harden – I let mine sit in the molds for about an hour and then I took them out and laid them on a towel to completely dry over night.
+Step 7: Let them harden – I let mine sit in the molds for about an hour and then I took them out and laid them on a towel to completely dry over night.
 You may have to gently wiggle them out of the molds a little but they will come out.
 I twisted each piece of the mold until they loosened up.
 Then you’re done!
 You have beautiful bath bombs that smell amazing and are perfect for your relaxing night in the tub away from it all!